Conversion (e)

 1. Logic

 In logic, two propositions are converse (in a relation of conversion) if they swap their subjects and their predicates.
 “As are Bs” and “Bs are As” are converse propositions.
-The converse of a true proposition is not necessarily true, S. Proposition.
+The converse of a true proposition is not necessarily true, see Proposition, §3.2

 2. Grammar and argumentation

-In grammar, conversion can apply to any binary structures.
-Restructuring an expression of the opponent, that is, playing with his or her words, can be instrumental in reversing the global orientation of his or her discourse, according to the mechanisms of the antimetabole, S. Orientation Reversal.
+In grammar, the conversion transformation can be applied to any binary structures.
+Restructuring an expression of the opponent, that is, playing with his or her words, can help to reverse the global orientation of his or her discourse, according to the mechanisms of the antimetabole, see Orientation Reversal.

-Well, you know, this talk about the so-called pleasures of retirement is just empty talk to mask the retirement of pleasures.
+Well, you know, this talk about the so-called pleasures of retirement is just empty talk to cover up the retirement of pleasures.

-Personally, I’d prefer a frightful end to this endless fright.
+Personally, I’d prefer a frightful/terrible end to this endless fright/terror.

 One can radically counter-argue a proposition by emphatically supporting its converse, S. Causality (II); Analogy: